Ann B. Beeder, M.D., Chief

 The Division of Public Health Programs provides integrated medical and psychiatric treatment and consultation for patients with substance use disorders in outpatient and inpatient settings.
 Faculty provide education and conduct research on topics related to substance use issues including: studying the integrated care model, epidemiology and treatment of Hepatitis C infection in drug users, and understanding immunity in opioid users.
 The division's faculty and staff offer clinical care including treatment of PTSD in returning Iraq and Afghanistan combat veterans, healthcare workforce mental health treatment and referral, medication assisted treatment (MAT) for opioid users, and alcohol and substance use treatment to a wide range of patients in different settings employing a number of modalities.

-Patient care is provided by the Division of Public Health Programs at several centers of excellence, that encompass a wide range of expertise:
+Patient care is provided by the Division of Public Health Programs at several centers of excellence, that encompass a wide range of expertise.

 The Midtown Center for Treatment and Research is an outpatient program that treats the full spectrum of patients with alcohol and chemical dependency problems.
 Ann B. Beeder, M.D., Chief of the Division of Public Health Programs, serves as Medical Director of this center.
 The center offers: